redshadowz/Bagnon/README.md

 I also consolidated Bagnon into a single addon(instead of five different addons).
 So if you already have Bagnon installed, you need to delete those folders.

-PS: In the picture below, you can see the Clean_Up button in the topright(broom).
+Note: In the picture below, you can see the Clean_Up button in the topright(broom).

 <img width="432" height="287" alt="Image" src="https://github.com/user-attachments/assets/eb2fdd3e-5a9f-488c-b066-18235ad50914" />